fpvandoorn/Dagstuhl-tables/README.md

 15AEHJ 289GIL 36BDK 47CF
 ```

-### Obsolete Cases:
+### Examples

+* Examples of specific upper and lower bounds.
-* These were once cases we had to do individually, but now follow from other values or a general principle.
+* These now all follow from other values or a general principle.
-* They might still be useful as examples.
+* Often they were cases we had to do individually previously.
+* Examples that do not follow from other principles are listed under [Solutions for Individual Cases](#solutions-for-individual-cases).

 #### `T(6,3) ≥ 4`